 The VIIRS LST algorithms are based on physical regression methods to retrieve skin LST.
 They use brightness temperatures sensed by VIIRS Infrared (IR) channels.
 The VIIRS baseline LST algorithm is a two band thermal split window algorithm that is based on one equation for each land cover type.
 A dual split window algorithm that is based on four thermal brightness temperature bands is also available and may be optionally selected to supersede the baseline two band split window algorithm under the most optimum retrieval conditions (i.e., not affected by sun-glint).
 These algorithms do not require emissivity information.

 The atmospheric correction, the complexity of land surface types, and the sensor performance limit the accuracy of satellite LST measurements.
-The VIIRS LST algorithm requires 2.4 K measurement accuracy and 0.5 K measurement precision.
-The VIIRS two-band split window and four-band dual split window algorithms (Land cover approach) will likely meet the accuracy requirement for all the land cover types, but will probably miss the 0.5 K precision requirement for some land types.
+The VIIRS LST algorithm requires 2.5 K measurement accuracy and 1.4 K measurement precision.
+The VIIRS two-band split window and four-band dual split window algorithms (Land cover approach) will likely meet the accuracy requirement for all the land cover types, but may probably miss the 1.4 K precision requirement for some land types.

 The validation of LST is limited by the availability of in situ observations.
 The VIIRS LST is defined as the skin temperatures of the uppermost layer of the land surface, while in situ observations are usually shelter temperatures.
 Reliable observed or analyzed skin temperatures will be a critical factor in validating the VIIRS LST retrieval.